sediggsgalligan/sediggsgalligan.github.io/_projects/vending-machine.md

 ---
 layout: post
-title:  "Vending Machine"
+title:  "Anything Vending Machine"
 date:   2025-02-27 19:49:59 -0800
 categories: weird art
-image: vm.jpg
+image: vendingmachine.jpg
 hidden: false
-description: This is my fun blurb.
-Yes!
-I blurb!
-I like blurbing!
-What about it!
+description: Order anything you can imagine, we have it in stock!
 ---